mhcrnl/ogcalc/doc/gtk-c.rst

 called in response to signals were simple C functions.
 While this mechanism is simple, understandable and works well, as a project gets larger the source will become more difficult to understand and manage.
-A better way of organising the source is required.
+A more scalable method of organisation is required.

-One very common way of reducing this complexity is *object-orientation*.
+One very common way of reducing this complexity is through *object-orientation*.
 The GTK+ library is already made up of many different objects.
 By using the same object mechanism (GObject), the ogcalc code can be made more understandable and maintainable.

-The ogcalc program consists of a :c:type:`GtkWindow` which contains a number of other :c:type:`GtkWidget`s and some signal handler functions.
+The ogcalc program consists of a :c:type:`GtkWindow` which contains a number of other :c:type:`GtkWidget` objects and some signal handler functions.
 If our program was a class (:c:type:`Ogcalc`) which derived from :c:type:`GtkWindow`, the widgets the window contains would be member variables and the signal handlers would be member functions (methods).
 The user of the class wouldn't be required to have knowledge of these details, they just create a new :c:type:`Ogcalc` object and show it.

 By using objects one also gains *reusability*.
 Previously only one instance of the object at a time was possible, and :c:func:`main` had explicit knowledge of the creation and workings of the interface.

-This example bears many similarities with the C++ Glade example in Section :ref:`sec:cxxglade`.
+This example bears many similarities with the C++ Glade example in Section :ref:`sec-cxxglade`.
 Some of the features offered by C++ may be taken advantage of using plain C and GObject.

 .. _fig-ogcalcgo: